 - Detailed guidance on writing about people with disabilities and disabled people.

 - Many updates on immigration, the coronavirus, gender and race-related coverage, including the capitalization of Black and expanded use of singular they.

 - A revised chapter on religion, with guidance on when Catholic rather than Roman Catholic should be used on first reference.

-- A new chapter on Digital Security for Journalists.
+- A thoroughly updated chapter on using social media for reporting.